Burning of Edinburgh: Edinburgh

-On 7 May, the fire-raising and looting continued, in the town and at Holyrood, and the English force was joined by Ralph Eure's 4000 border horsemen.
+On 7 May, the fire-raising and looting continued, in the town and at Holyrood, and the English force was joined by Ralph Eure's 4,000 border horsemen.
 Lord Hertford and his companions wrote that they watched Edinburgh burn from a hill beside the town and could hear "women and poor miserable creatures" crying out and blaming the Cardinal.

 The destruction of merchant's houses in Edinburgh was not total.
 A few years later Alexander Sandilands brought a case against James Hamilton of Stanehouse, Captain of Edinburgh Castle.
 During the crisis Sandilands sold his wine to Hamilton, but he was never paid and his house was not burnt (or looted) by the English.
-Hamilton's representatives also bought wine and empty barrels from James Rynd's wife on 8 May, mentioning that timber could be used the reinforce the castle walls.
+Hamilton's representatives also bought wine and empty barrels from James Rynd's wife on 8 May, mentioning that timber could be used to reinforce the castle walls.

 As destruction continued, Nicholas Poyntz was sent with his ship, the Great Galley, to burn Kinghorn and other villages in Fife.
 The fortress on the island of Inchgarvie was captured and destroyed by Richard Brooke in the Galley Subtile on 6 May.
 Hertford had mentioned in his dispatch that it would have been useful to garrison Inchgarvie, but his orders from Henry VIII would not allow it.
 According to Chapuys, a fort on another island, probably Inchkeith, was destroyed.

 Christopher Morris shipped the larger artillery, the ships sailed, and on 14 May the harbour and piers of Leith were demolished.
 Hertford, as the King's Lieutenant, knighted fifty-eight of his captains and his servant Thomas Fisher distributed three pounds and fifteen shillings amongst the men.
 The army left Leith by land on 15 May, stopping to burn Seton Palace and Haddington.